TerryV8/click-count/docs/continuous_integration.md

 ```

-## What if you need to run Jenkins under a different user in Linux

-To change the jenkins user, open the /etc/sysconfig/jenkins (in debian this file is created in /etc/default) and change the JENKINS_USER to whatever you want.
-Make sure that user exists in the system (you can check the user in the /etc/passwd file ).
-$JENKINS_USER="manula"
-Then change the ownership of the Jenkins home, Jenkins webroot and logs.
-chown -R manula:manula /var/lib/jenkins
-chown -R manula:manula /var/cache/jenkins
-chown -R manula:manula /var/log/jenkins
-Then restarted the Jenkins jenkins and check the user has changed using a ps command
-/etc/init.d/jenkins restart
-ps -ef | grep jenkins
+## OPTIONAL:

-## Automatically trigerring builds as soon as commit to git (OPTIONAL)
+## Automatically trigerring builds as soon as commit to git

 For my project, I haven't set up the automatic triger yet.
 Below I am going to give you the idea on how to configure it.